goodmami/pe/docs/specification.md

 ## Expression Values and Behavior

-### Value Types
+### Adicities
-[Value Type]: #value-types
+[Adicity]: #adicities

 #### Niladic
 [Niladic]: #niladic

-Expressions with a niladic value type emit no value.
+Niladic expressions emit no value.

 #### Monadic
 [Monadic]: #monadic

-Expressions with a monadic value type always emit a single value.
+Monadic expressions always emit a single value.

 #### Variadic
 [Variadic]: #variadic

-Expressions with a variadic value type emit any number of (zero or more) values.
+Variadic expressions emit any number of (zero or more) values.

 Note that the *variadic* type is a generalization which defines an expression's behavior in **pe**.
 For example, a [Sequence] with a